 "The civil rights gains of the 60s and 70s took place in the context of immense social change and a foreign war," said Jason Erb, Director of Governmental Affairs.
 "Dr. King recognized that civil rights and national

 security are not contradictory, but complimentary," said Erb.

-Congressman John Conyers, Jr. (D-MI), Ranking Member of the House Judiciary Committee, issued the following statement in response to reports that the Justice Department is planning to loosen restrictions on the FBI's ability to monitor domestic groups, including religious organizations.
+Rep. John Conyers, Jr, Ranking Member of the House Judiciary Committee, issued the following statement in response to reports that the Justice Department will focus on Middle Easterners who have not complied with